3dprintpt/K1_organized_firmware/README.md

 Now you can make any changes you need.
 Either my files shared on this repo or any other firmware files.
+If you use my files, keep the structure as is.
+K1 folder with all the includes inside.
+You can delete everything from your printer but not moonraker.conf and timepalse.cfg (if you have it).

 Enjoy, hope this is useful.